Is iron deficiency the same thing as anaemia? What are the symptoms?

 What are signs of iron overload in my system?

 Many people have no symptoms of this condition in spite of significant iron over load.
-The most common symptom is pain, as iron accumulates in your body, usually in your .
-Other symptoms include tiredness and lack of energy, abdominal pain (pain around the stomach area), loss of sex drive, and heart problems.
+The most common symptom is pain, as iron accumulates in your body.
+Other symptoms include tiredness and lack of energy, abdominal pain (pain around the stomach area), symptoms of diabetes and loss of sex drive.

 What foods contain the most iron?

-Iron-rich sources include: lean meats, liver, eggs, green leafy vegetables (e.g. spinach), wheat germ, whole grain breads and cereals, raisins and molasses.
-However, the amount of iron that is absorbed in the gut can be altered by other substances e.g.: Vitamin C in your diet.
+Iron-rich sources include: lean meats, liver, eggs, green leafy vegetables (e.g. spinach), wheat germ, whole grain breads, cereals and raisins.
+However, the amount of iron that is absorbed in the gut can be altered by other substances e.g.: Vitamin C in your diet which increases absorption.
 If you have been diagnosed as having iron deficiency anaemia, or you are pregnant or breast feeding, iron in the form of vitamin pills or tablets is usually needed to provide the extra iron required in these states.
 Talk to your doctor about the right supplement for you.

 My friend told me I can take too much iron — is that right?